-What is a Hybrid Surfboard… and what does it take to be considered a Hybrid Surfboard?
-If you really break it down, the hybrid surfboard could technically be the blending of two or more design concepts.
+What is a Hybrid Surfboard… and what does it take to be considered a hybrid surfboard?
+If you really break it down, the Hybrid (also known as the All Rounder) could technically be the blending of two or more design concepts.
 But if you take it that literally, every surfboard is essentially a hybrid surfboard.
-It doesn’t matter what kind of board you are talking about, every board on the planet has a blend of designs concepts within it to some degree.
+It doesn’t matter what kind of board you are talking about; every board on the planet has a blend of designs concepts within it to some degree.

 The Hypto Krypto by Haydenshapes Surfboards is probably the most well know board globally that is considered a Hybrid style shape, but the design is not as new as you think.
 Pretty much every brand or shaper has a hybrid style of board in their range of models and rightly so.
 In fact, hybrid style shapes are so functional for the everyday surfer that, if they are not already, they will become more common than a traditional HPSB.